 I have been trying to reduce waste in my household for 2 years now, with more or less success.
-Perhaps the most skillful in the kitchen and during the weekly shopping, I will now share my experience with you.
+Perhaps I am the most skilled in the kitchen and during the weekly shopping, now I will share my experience with you.
 We are a downtown family of four with a dog.
-The kids aren’t that small anymore either, so we need a good deal of food on a weekly basis.
-I'm not saying that buying zero waste is an easy genre, or that it doesn't take more time than a normal purchase, nor that it costs more because it’s not true.
-The market and the unpacked store are out of the way, and they are a bit more expensive than the usual stores.
-This type of shopping takes at least 3 hours a week, which my husband, Dani, helps me with, so it's easier.
-It doesn't seem very appealing that way, but I want to be honest.
-Of course, the sight of an empty trash can always inspire me.
+The children are not so small anymore, so we need a lot of food on a weekly basis.
+I'm not claiming that zero waste shopping is an easy genre, or that it doesn't take more time than normal shopping, nor that it doesn't cost more, because none of this is true.
+The market and the packaging-free store are also not out of the way, and they are also somewhat more expensive than the usual stores.
+This kind of shopping takes at least 3 hours a week, and my husband, Dani, also helps with it, so it's easier.
+That doesn't sound very appealing, but I want to be honest.
+Of course, the sight of an empty bin always inspires me.

-The first thing I learned with a 40 year old head was design.
-I’ve never planned anything in advance before, and I’ve been an artist with ad hoc put-together quick lunches, meals, with the help of Lidl.
-This has changed as an eco-friendly shopping needs to be planned.
+The first thing I learned as a 40-year-old is planning.
+Before, I never planned anything in advance and I was an artist of ad hoc thrown together quick lunches, meals, with the help of Lidl.
+This has changed, as it is necessary to plan environmentally friendly shopping.

-I have two huge Printed shopping bags (the size of IKEA blue bags but strong jute cotton made of canvas), I reserve one for marketed products and the other for non-packaged store products.
+I have two huge Printed shopping bags (the same size as IKEA blue bags, but strong jute cotton made of linen), I reserve one for market products, the other for packaging-free store products.
 I have at least 20 canvas bags in different sizes, I rotate them.
-Not all of it is “Print,” there are all sorts of things that have come together over the years.
-Then there are approx. I have 10 mason jars and 10 plastic cans (the old ice cream cans and the big 1l sour cream cans are very proven, I have been using them for a long time and they still close very well, even though they are designed for single use in principle!).
-I don't always bring everything with me, when making a list I check to put this appropriate container (jar, bag or box).
-I always add a few more bins to see if I come across something I didn't plan on, but I still want to buy it.
+Not all of them are "Printás", there are all kinds of things that have been collected over the years.
+Then there is approx. I have 10 canning jars and 10 plastic boxes (the old ice cream boxes and the large 1l sour cream boxes have worked really well, I've been using them for a long time and they still close very well, even though they were originally designed for single use!).
+I don't always bring everything with me, when making the list I check whether I have put a suitable container for it (jar, bag or box).
+I always add a few more containers in case I come across something I didn't plan on but still want to buy.

-Then I set off with the two bags, which are already damn heavy, even though I haven't bought anything yet.
+Then I leave with the two bags, which are already damn heavy, even though I haven't bought anything yet.

-I buy the following on the market without packaging:
+At the market, I buy the following without packaging:

-- Of course vegetables, fruits.
-I also resort to tricks here that if the strawberries have been pre-portered in plastic boxes, I ask the vendor to let me transfer them to my own, but only if they can use them again and it works.
+- Of course, vegetables and fruits.
+Here, I also resort to tricks such as if the strawberries have been pre-portioned into plastic boxes, I ask the seller to let me transfer them to my own, but only if they can use them again, and it works.

-- All dairy products - sour cream (I'm from Vojvodina, I eat everything with sour cream), Greek yoghurt, mozzarella, cottage cheese, butter and all cheese - all in the right box, bottle they go.
+- All dairy products - sour cream (I'm from Vojvodina, I eat everything with sour cream), Greek yogurt, mozzarella, cottage cheese, butter and all cheese - they all go in appropriate boxes and bottles.

-- Meat products - I'm vegan, but not my family yet, although I've managed to cut back on meat consumption.
-There's no problem here either, they put the cold cuts and meat in my box.
+- Meat products - I am a vegetarian, but my family is not yet, although we have already managed to reduce meat consumption quite a bit.
+There is no problem here either, they put cold cuts and meats in my box.

-I usually buy the following at the unpacked store:
+I usually buy the following in the packaging-free store:

-Salt, sugar, honey, oils, eggs, seeds and dried fruit (almonds, walnuts, hazelnuts), chocolate, tea, oats, rice, bulgur, lentils, flour, soup, spaghetti and lasagne pasta, yeah and frozen green peas!!!
-These are all really available to buy without packaging, so isn't it amazing???
+Salt, sugar, honey, oils, eggs, seeds and dried fruit (almonds, walnuts, hazelnuts), chocolate, tea, oats, rice, bulgur, lentils, flours, soup pasta, spaghetti and lasagna noodles, and frozen green peas!!!
+All of these can really be bought without packaging, isn't that amazing???

-A zero waste shopping provides enough ingredients for breakfast, snacks, and dinner for kids for 5-7 days.
-If you are interested in what I cook from these, I will write it next time :) It is enough to go to the unpacked store every 2 weeks.
+One zero waste shopping provides enough ingredients for breakfast, snacks and snacks for the children for 5-7 days.
+If you are interested in what I cook with these, I will write about it next time :) I go to the packaging-free store every 2 weeks.

 MY FAVORITE PLACES

-Hunyadi Square Market > - I can get everything here too, and there is a larger part of small producers outside on Saturday.
+Hunyadi tér market - I can get everything here, and there is a larger section of small producers outside on Saturdays.

-Rákóczi tér market - on Saturday there is a very nice supply of small farmers and you can get fish :)
+Rákóczi tér market - very cute small producers on Saturdays there is a selection, and you can also get fish :)

-Simple garden market - on Sundays, although very touristy, small producers and organic produce .
-There you can also find treasures such as unpackaged salad mix, tea blend, or Hungarian organic lemon :)
+Simple garden market - on Sundays, although very touristy, the selection of small producers and organic is good.
+There you can also come across such treasures as packaging-free salad mix, tea mix, or Hungarian organic lemons :)

-The bottom line is that while it’s not easy, I find that we’ve been eating much healthier since I bought it this way because the processed food we consume is close to zero and the ingredients are not only unpackaged, but come from controlled, local, often organic, producers and growers.
-And if I compost successfully, half of our trash will not be full in a week (and it's a small trash :)) For me, it's worth the extra time, and the shoes are worth a workout :)))
+The point is that, although it is not easy, I find that we eat much healthier since I have been shopping this way, because the processed food we consume is close to zero, and the ingredients are not only packaging-free, but they come from controlled, local, often organic manufacturers and producers.
+And if I compost successfully, our bin is not even half full in a week (and it's a small bin :)) For me, it's worth the extra time, and wearing shoes is equivalent to a workout :)))

-Come and make a shopping bag and bags with us, and make your shopping waste-free!
-We will be holding a screen printing workshop on June 29, details at the Facebook event..
+Come and make shopping bags and bags with us, so that your shopping is also waste-free!
+We are holding a screen printing workshop on June 29, details in Facebook event..